40-Day CryoForge Challenge: Days 11–20 – Experimenting and Extending the Tail

 My Routine (Days 11–20)

-- EPOC exercise (ONE): burpees / pike pushups / jump squats — 6 breath-hold sets
+- Breath-hold exercise (ONE): burpees / pike pushups / Hindu squats — 6 sets to EPOC

-- CryoForge tea (black Earl Grey + ginger + turmeric + cinnamon + black pepper + lemon + peppermint; no milk, sugar, or honey to keep insulin low and favor fat oxidation)
+- CryoForge tea (black Earl Grey + ginger + turmeric + cinnamon + black pepper + lemon + triple mint; no milk, sugar, or honey to keep insulin low and favor fat oxidation)

 - Light, cooked dinner by ~7pm (soups, stews, gently cooked veggies/proteins—easier to digest)